valerionew/ADC-DAC-16bit/README.md

 Released under CC-BY-SA 4.0 license
 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-sa/4.0/)

+### Project status
+At this time, the project is waiting to be prototyped

 ### Project description
 An easy and cheap board to prototypate with two dual channel 16 bit A/D and D/A converters.